 - Read Chapters 1-4 of Sound in Motion by David McGill.
 Submit to me via email:

-- A. 2 quotations from master musicians in the book that made an impression on you, with a brief explanation of why you want to remember those words and concepts.
+- 2 quotations from master musicians in the book that made an impression on you, with a brief explanation of why you want to remember those words and concepts.
 Include the name and position of the person who said the wise words.

 - Choose 2 other concepts discussed in these chapters (other than quotations) to summarize.